wikiPika/extension-take-home/solution.md

 2. source .venv/bin/activate
 3. run `python3 replay.py --file TRACENAME` (optional `-v` for verbose)

-note: this may trigger google's "weird ass behavior" guard, as playwright is a bot.
+note: this may trigger google's "weird ass behavior" captcha guard, as playwright is a bot on unbranded chromium.

 ### ChatGPT trace